blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 ### RadOps / Forward Observer Module
 - Has a correctly configured Arsenal loadout that complies with standard equipment guidelines
-- Knows how to configure and handle an TFAR radio
+- Knows how to configure and handle all Radio equipment.
 - Understands how to overcome terrain interference and provide actionable feedback to platoon leadership in order to maintain communications in hostile environments
 - Is able to provide a configured radio connection on the company net, monitor it for communications relevant to the platoon leader and keep him informed of developments on the Network
 - Understands the guidelines for employment of Indirect Fire